for a Shared Future

 “The UK can no longer rely on votes and vetoes in the EU institutions.
 Many formal avenues for influence in overseas missions have also narrowed.
 So the UK Government will have to be far more active in informal networks, cultivating think tanks and investing in relationships.”

 “Britain must decide its top priorities in Europe, learn from other third countries and understand better how Brussels works.
 The UK Government should double down on roles in institutions like Council of Europe, G7, UN Security Council, NATO and OSCE.
+There is evidence it is already doing so.”

 “UK civil society, sectors and politicians must remain active in networks like the EU Trade Union Confederation, BusinessEurope, European law societies, professional associations, NGOs and think tanks”.